Teksta versija

 3) the need for the production of statistics and detailed substantiation thereof in accordance with Section 5, Paragraph one and Section 6, Paragraph one of this Law;

-5) data collection type and source;
+5) the data collection type and source;

-6) periodicity for publishing of statistics;
+6) the periodicity for publishing the statistics;

 (4) The Bureau shall prepare the draft Official Statistics Programme in accordance with Section 8, Paragraph one, Clause 2 of this Law.
-Prior to proclaiming the draft Official Statistics Programme in a meeting of State Secretaries it shall be reviewed by the Statistical Council.
+Prior to proclaiming the draft Official Statistics Programme in a meeting of State secretaries it shall be reviewed by the Statistical Council.

 Section 11.
-Questionnaires for Official Statistics
+Forms of Official Statistics

 Section 13.
 Data Sources and Data Collection Types